Isabella Loudon: Everything might spill. / 11 April – 4 October 2026

 11 April – 4 October 2026

-Isabella Loudon was artist in residence at Tylee Cottage in July-November 2025.
-Loudon’s post residency exhibition Everything might spill. opens 11 April in the heritage gallery.
+Isabella Loudon’s post Tylee Cottage residency exhibition Everything might spill. opens 11 April in the heritage gallery.

 For Loudon, the space a work occupies is often integral to how it is read.
 She makes the comparison to how her drawings occupy the space of a page – ‘chaotic with one thing talking to another’.
 She likes to keep things tidy and organised in the studio but the instinctive way she works leads to a certain kind of chaos.